TheresaLui/SelfHelpContent_v2/articles/problemscopingques.orcas.mysql/problemscopingques-mysql-connectivity-unavailable.md

             "order": 22,
             "visibility": "connection_pooler == Yes",
             "controlType": "multilinetextbox",
-            "displayLabel": "Could you provide connection pooling configuration?", "required": false
+            "displayLabel": "Can you provide the connection pooling configuration?", "required": false
         },
         {
             "id": "problem_description",
             "order": 23,
             "controlType": "multilinetextbox",
-            "displayLabel": "Please provide any driver exceptions/error messages you received and any other information you want to share with us.", "required": true,
+            "displayLabel": "Provide any driver exceptions or errors you received and any other information you want to share with us.", "required": true,
             "useAsAdditionalDetails": true
         }